nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1c.
-FL detects missing arguments or an error in the entered data.
+FL detects missing arguments or an error in the entered command.
     * 1c1.
-FL feedbacks that entered data is in a wrong format.
+FL feedbacks that entered command is incorrect.

     Use case ends.

 * 1d.
-FL detects duplicate pair records in the entered data.
+FL detects duplicate pair records in the entered command.
     * 1d1.
 FL feedbacks that it is a duplicate record.

     Use case ends.